Table of Contents

 • Powder cocaine is a fine, white crystalline powder that’s typically snorted.
 People also inject cocaine with needles for a more intense but shorter high.

-• Crack cocaine is cocaine that’s processed into a rock crystal form, heated, and smoked.
-Many people wonder, “is crack cocaine?”
-The difference between crack and cocaine is that crack delivers a quicker and more intense high.
+• Crack cocaine is a form of cocaine that’s processed into a rock crystal form, heated, and smoked.
+For those wondering, “is crack cocaine,” the main difference between crack and cocaine the speed of delivery.
+Compared to cocaine, crack delivers a quicker and more intense high.
 It’s also more addictive, cheaper, and carries greater social stigma.

 How Long Does Cocaine Stay in Your System?

 Many factors affect how long cocaine, and its byproducts, stay in the body.
-These include:
+Factors that effect how long cocaine stays in your system include:

-Amount used – The more cocaine you use, the longer it takes to leave your body.
+• Amount used – The more a person uses cocaine, the longer it takes to leave the body.
 Larger doses take more time to fully break down and remove from the body.

-How often used – Frequent or long-term cocaine users have cocaine buildup in tissues and fat cells, increasing the time it remains in the body.
+• How often it’s used – Frequent or long-term cocaine abuse can result on a build-up of cocaine in the body’s tissues and fat cells, increasing the time it remains in the body.

-Metabolism – Cocaine leaves some people’s bodies faster based on their genetics, liver function, and other factors.
+• Body chemistry – Cocaine leaves some people’s bodies faster based on their genetics, liver function, and metabolism.

 What Are the Signs of Cocaine Abuse?